vigge93-BTH-courses/PA1450-Development-task/Specifications/Frontend/Frontend-codespecs.md

 # Program structure

-* All data from the database is recieved in a list of dictionaries.
+* All data from the back end is recieved in a list of dictionaries.
 * The program should be written in an imperative and/or functional paradigm.
 * Follow the development guidelines for codestyle and testing.
 * The front end will work as an interface for the user to interact with the back end.